R0gue-one/rogueone.us/content/posts/LOTR/index.md

 Definitely one of the best if not the best trilogy of all time also one of the most rewatchable movies aswell.
 Comparing the three movies the first one is defenitely the winner.
 I haven't read the books but my only major complaint will the the ending.
 I am not a huge fan of high fantasy but this series is a masterpiece nonetheless and for a 20 year old movie it holds up pretty well in CGI department (the only places it aged was closeup of Gollum) in many was much better than the current superhero movies.

 Overall I would give it **8.8** out of **10**.

+My fav qoute from the movie:

+Frodo: I wish the Ring had never come to me.
+I wish none of this had happened.<br>

+Gandalf: So do all who live to see such times, but that is not for them to decide.
+All we have to decide is what to do with the time that is given to us.”